This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Students applying for admission to the Bachelor of Applied Science in Organizational Leadership and Technical Management must meet the application and entrance requirements to be considered.
 Visit the Bachelor of Applied Science in Organizational Leadership and Technical Management webpage for application and entrance requirements.

 International Student Admission

-Students are admitted to summer, fall, winter, or spring quarters and should apply early enough to: (a) allow time for the processing of a student visa, (b) make travel arrangements, and (c) arrive at least one week before the quarter starts to attend orientation and register for classes.
+Students are admitted to summer, fall, winter, or spring terms and should apply early enough to: (a) allow time for the processing of a student visa, (b) make travel arrangements, and (c) arrive at least one week before the term starts to attend orientation and register for classes.
 Enrollment in a minimum of 12 credits is required, unless students need to take intensive English, which is 18 credits.

 For more information, contact: 360-475-7412 or email@example.com.

 Depending on the level of English skills and interests, students may enroll in a variety of educational programs.
 Intensive English provides language skills, cultural knowledge and experience needed to use English effectively, communicate and succeed in academics and the workplace, and provides opportunities for personal growth.
 International students may enroll or co-enroll in the high school diploma completion program, college preparatory courses, university transfer studies career, and professional degrees and certificate programs.
-International students learn and practice English skills while they complete freshman and sophomore-level classes in academic, career, professional and technical programs, pursue degrees and certificates, and prepare for transfer to a university to complete a four-year bachelor degree.
-Guaranteed transfer admission is conditionally offered to admitted international students who graduate from OC with an associate degree to selected universities in Washington, Montana, Arizona, California and Tennessee.
+International students learn and practice English skills while they complete freshman and sophomore-level classes in academic, career, professional and technical programs, pursue degrees and certificates, and prepare for transfer to a university to complete a four-year bachelor's degree.
+Guaranteed transfer admission is conditionally offered to admitted international students who graduate from Olympic College with an associate degree to selected universities in Washington, Montana, Arizona, California and Tennessee.
 Contact the Office of International Education for a list of partner universities.